gazebosim/sdf_tutorials/param_passing/tutorial.md

 ## Custom elements

-Currently, the only way to `add` a custom element is through a known `SDFormat` tag.
-For example,
+Currently, the only way to `add` a custom element is by setting the `action` on a non-custom parent element.
+For example, we can use `link` as the non-custom parent element to add `foo:custom_elem`:

 ```xml
 <!-- //experimental:params -->